CuriousNikhil/TuneIt/README.md

 Refer to sample <a href="https://github.com/CuriousNikhil/TuneIt/blob/master/app/src/main/java/xyz/mystikolabs/tuneittest/MainActivity.java">app</a><br><br><br>

 Yes you are done!
 Make your own piyano/casio or flute whatever !!<br>
 Any forks/suggestions are always welcome!
-I am focusing on how to make this library integrated ove AI to generate music.
+Focusing on integrating this library with AI to generate music on android.